-Here’s the third in a series of tutorials on The Photographer's Ephemeris desktop web app.
+Here’s the third in a series of tutorials on Photo Ephemeris Web.

 We covered the basics of using the program in Part 1.
 In Part 2, we went a little deeper into TPE’s functionality as well as looking at twilight information and shadows.
 You’ll need to have understood the material in those tutorials before tackling this one.

 This tutorial is based on version 2.0.32.

 Geodesy?
 Geodetics?
 What’s that all about?
 I’ll admit that until I started really getting into writing TPE, I didn’t have a clue.
 However, it turns out that it is a very useful thing for a landscape photographer to know.

 I’ll leave it to Wikipedia to explain the details, but in essence, geodesy deals with the measurement and mathematical representation of the earth.

 The earth is round, sort of.
 In fact, it’s sufficiently not round that measuring point-to-point distances on the surface of the earth is only poorly approximated by assuming a sphere.
 You wouldn’t want your airline pilot navigating this way!

 An ellipsoid is a much better model to use, but the maths gets hard – so hard, in fact, that a decent solution for calculating point-to-point distances between points on the surface of an ellipsoid was only devised in 1975 by Thaddeus Vincenty.

 The geodetics panel and TPE’s secondary map marker (the grey pin) use Vincenty’s algorithms to enable functionality that will help you plan shoots in great detail.